Frequently asked questions about liposuction

 What are the different liposuction techniques?

-A distinction is made between liposuction under local anesthesia, formerly called soft liposuction, and classic liposuction under general anesthesia.
+A distinction is made between liposuction under local anaesthetic, formerly known as gentle liposuction, and conventional liposuction under general anaesthetic.
 Depending on the number of areas to be treated and the amount of fat to be removed, one or the other technique is preferred.

-On the other hand, the size of the suction cannula can also differ from one procedure to another.
+The size of the suction cannula may also differ from one procedure to another.
+The larger the cannula, the greater the quantity of fat that can be removed per pass, but the less consistent the results.
+In principle, fine cannulas should always be used to avoid the "wave effect" on the skin.
+The size of the suction cannula can also vary from one procedure to another.
 The larger the cannula, the greater the quantity of fat that can be removed per pass, but the less regular the result.
-In principle, fine cannulas should always be preferred in order to avoid the "wave effect" on the skin.
+In principle, fine cannulas should always be used, to avoid a "wave effect" on the skin.

 How to get thinner thighs with liposuction?

-To refine a thigh, it is generally necessary to perform a circular liposuction that includes the outer side of the thigh or saddlebags, its inner side, its front side and its back side with the area of the buttocks.
-In order to perfect the result, an associated liposuction of the inner side of the knee is sometimes recommended.
+To refine a thigh, circular liposuction is generally required, covering the outer thigh or saddlebags, the inner thigh, the anterior thigh and the posterior thigh with the sub-hip area.
+To perfect the result, liposuction of the inside of the knee is sometimes recommended.

 What are the different types of liposuction and for which patient?